Sharon, Pennsylvania: Education

+St. Joseph's School served as the parochial school for Sharon until 2011 when it closed as part of a merger between Notre Dame School and Kennedy Catholic High School to form the Kennedy Catholic Family of Schools.
+Parochial school students in Sharon now attend St. John Paul II Elementary School, Kennedy Catholic Middle School and Kennedy Catholic High School in nearby Hermitage.

 Sharon is home to the Shenango campus of Pennsylvania State University, which offers several two-year and four-year degrees.
 It also hosts Laurel Technical Institute, a for-profit trade school, and the Sharon Regional Health System School of Nursing.